gvwilson/thirdbit/src/fiction/makers-return/index.md

 "No."
 "All right."
-The captain and Doctor Meadows spoke over each other.
+The captain and Doctor Szego spoke over each other.
 Captain Leung glanced up at the nearest speaker.
 "Are you serious?"